 HM Queen Elizabeth II

-Possibly Portrush’s most influential visitor was Her Majesty Queen Elizabeth II when she visited in HM Royal Yacht Britannia following of a long tradition of warships being welcomed to the port on courtesy visits during the earlier years of the twentieth century by the Royal Navy.
-Her Majesty visited in 1977 as part of her Silver Jubilee celebratory trip to Northern Ireland and then came later in 2016 as a tour of the Causeway Coast, taking part in a lunch at Royal Portrush Golf Club where “the lunch was attended by 120 guests to celebrate the voluntary and selfless service of citizens in the Borough.
+Possibly Portrush’s most influential visitor was Her Majesty Queen Elizabeth II when she visited on HM Royal Yacht Britannia during the earlier years of the twentieth century.
+Her Majesty visited in 1977 as part of her Silver Jubilee celebratory trip to Northern Ireland and then came later in 2016 as a tour of the Causeway Coast, taking part in a lunch at Royal Portrush Golf Club where “the lunch was attended by 120 guests to celebrate the voluntary and selfless service of citizens in the Borough”.
 She lunched again at Royal Portrush Golf Club in 2019 during a visit to Northern Ireland.

 John F Kennedy

 Strandmore House had a remarkable visit in August 1940 when John Fitzgerald Kennedy, (later to become President of the United States,) and his father, Joseph, arrived to visit the house.
 The owners, Dr & Mrs Bolton, were the Captains of Royal Portrush Golf Club and the Lady’s Branch, as well as Mrs Bolton being a golfer who represented Great Britain and Ireland against America.
 Dr. Bolton and JFK shared a mutual friend and at the time, Joseph Kennedy was the American Ambassador to Britain and made sure to stop off in Strandmore where his daughter had stayed some years previously.
 Today the site of Strandmore House is now a development of private dwellings.